 This proves that the majority of adults in today’s world are frazzled because of juggling multiple things in the hopes of becoming the perfect employee, lover, parent, friend, etc.

-Clearly, there is an urgent need for balance and moderation, and I believe that the best way to obtain it is by asking ourselves these very important questions:
+Clearly, there’s an urgent need for balance and moderation, and I believe that the best way to obtain it is by asking ourselves these questions: